FuelLabs/sway-applications/multisig-wallet/SPECIFICATION.md

 1. Changes the threshold required for execution of transactions.
 2. Reverts when:
    1. The constructor has not been called.
+   2. The new threshold is zero.
-   2. When the new threshold is greater than the total weight of the owners.
+   3. The new threshold is greater than the total weight of the owners.
-   3. Signature recovery failed.
+   4. Signature recovery failed.
-   4. Recovered addresses are not in ascending order.
+   5. Recovered addresses are not in ascending order.
+   6. The number of approvals does not meet the threshold.

+### `set_weight()`

+1. Sets the weight of a user which may be able to vote on the execution of transactions.
+2. Reverts when:
+   1. The constructor has not been called.
+   2. Signature recovery failed.
-   5. The number of approvals does not meet the threshold
+   3. The number of approvals does not meet the threshold.
+   4. The new total weighting is less than the threshold.

 ### `transfer()`